 Mara from Design Evolving went for a similar feel with her IKEA Duktig as Lauren Koster — modern and monochromatic.
 Her IKEA Duktig play kitchen makeover consists of white cabinets, gold fixtures, and handles, as well as a dark countertop.

 Again, Mara sanded the whole thing down and started by painting the cabinets white using some primer and paint spray.
 She also used a dark stain for the countertops, just to balance out the colors.

 For the backsplash, she did something similar to Lauren, using only a poster board and gold sharpie from Michael’s.
 In keeping with the whole modern theme, Mara also got some fancy metallic pots and pans.

-If you don’t have any, I’d recommend this playset from Pooya.
-There are 16 pieces inside and you can roast assured that your kids will have a blast making pretend dinners in them.
+If you don’t have any, I’d recommend this kitchen playset from Melissa & Doug.
+There are 8 pieces inside and you can roast assured that your kids will have a blast making pretend dinners in them.

 Bold and Beautiful Backsplash From Dove Cottage

 Over at Dove Cottage, Sam had some really interesting IKEA Duktig play kitchen makeover ideas that I had to share.
 Like many other bloggers, she went for a more neutral and modern color palette.
 She painted the whole kitchen a pale blue color and added some gold accents.